inemajo/rust-book-fr/FRENCH/src/ch07-03-paths-for-referring-to-an-item-in-the-module-tree.md

 ### Making Structs and Enums Public
 -->

-### Rendre publique des structures et des énumérations
+### Rendre publiques des structures et des énumérations

 <!--
 We can also use `pub` to designate structs and enums as public, but there are a